kensuio/exercise-dev-backend/go/carrier-pricing/README.md

 ## Deliverable

 - The source code of the server, with simple build instructions.
-- All necessary script to create and seed the different databases.
+- All necessary script to create and seed the different databases IF NECESSARY.
 - The software will be compiled with the latest go version.
 - The software and its ecosystem will be run and tested on a local computer.